saitaiky/notebook/docs/docs/aws/networking/enhanced-networking.md

 ---
-title: Enhanced Networking with EC2
+title: Enhanced Networking
 ---

+EC2 instances can be enhanced and customized by attaching ENIs, and their networking capabilities can be further improved using ENAs and EFAs.
+These network interfaces play a crucial role in optimizing connectivity, performance, and high availability for EC2 instances based on their specific use cases.

 # ENI vs ENA vs EFA